 According to a study conducted by The Citizen Lab, a call between two people, one from the United States, and other from Canada, was traced to a server in Beijing, China (Secara, 2020).
-Even though Zoom's headquarter is located in San Jose, CA, the company's SEC filing reported three China based companies for helping develop the application (Secara, 2020).
-Furthermore, Motherboard's analysis showed that Zoom iOS collected information was transferred to Facebook because of their connection to Facebook Graph API after the log-in information is stored in the iOS device (Secara, 2020).
-Zoom uses a key encrypted in Electronic Code Book (ECB) called ASE-128, which is the simplest form of ASE key because even according to the CEO of Zoom, Eric Yuan, AES-128 is below standards.
+Even though Zoom's headquarter is located in San Jose, CA, the company's SEC filing reported three China based companies for aiding the development of Zoom (Secara, 2020).
+Zoom uses a key encrypted in Electronic Code Book (ECB) called ASE-128, which is the simplest form of ASE key which according to the CEO of Zoom, Eric Yuan, AES-128 is below standards.
 (Secara, 2020).
-The CIA recommends using ASE-256 encryption key, the advanced version, with end-to-end encryption, and storing the key securely to avoid hackers, for effective data protection (Secara, 2020).
-In addition to the security threats from TSL encryption and AES-128 key, using Zoom on a desktop can pose danger to the computer because Zoom can accept requests from any source (Secara, 2020).
+The CIA recommends using ASE-256 encryption key, the advanced version, with end-to-end encryption, and storing the key securely to avoid hackers and for effective data protection (Secara, 2020).
+In addition to the security threats from TSL encryption and AES-128 key, using Zoom on a desktop can pose dangers because Zoom can accept requests from any source (Secara, 2020).
 Alongside data privacy issues, Zoom has faced criticism for censorship.